guycole/mellow-hyena/src/adsb_collect/README.md

 ### collector.py
 cron(8) will invoke [adsb-collector.sh](https://github.com/guycole/mellow-hyena/blob/main/bin/adsb-collector.sh) to run [collector.py](https://github.com/guycole/mellow-hyena/blob/main/src/adsb_collect/collector.py) and produce an observation file.

+### collector.py installation
 1. Run virtualenv within the adsb_collect directory
 1. import requirements.txt
 1. tweak config.yaml
-1. run python collector.py to verify output files are produced and there are no error messages
+1. run python collector.py to verify output files are produced and there are no error messages.
+1. edit crontab(5) if you want automated collection, there is a sample crontab in the bin directory.

 ## dump1090
 [dump1090](https://github.com/antirez/dump1090.git) reads from rtl-sdr and exposes a web endpoint that provides a jason formatted report of all ADSB emitters observed.
 There is a curl example near the bottom of the file.